manya-bansal/fern/README.md

   figure out which interval var in local output is affected by which var in final output.
 -  Place in the spot of the original host in the sliding window output, currently returns the new host.
 Will not work if we try multiple.
+-  Break and finalize do not interact well
+-  Fork nodes needs to ignore inputs (finalize does this, but need to add an early exit to node merge)